Yandex Cloud

 By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
 You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-1. Retrieve the backup ID with a list of all backups in the folder:
+1. Get the backup ID with the list of all backups in the folder:

 yc managed-opensearch backup list